Snowflake-Labs/terraform-provider-snowflake/docs/resources/masking_policy.md

 ### Required

 - `argument` (Block List, Min: 1) List of the arguments for the masking policy.
 The first column and its data type always indicate the column data type values to mask or tokenize in the subsequent policy conditions.
 Note that you can not specify a virtual column as the first column argument in a conditional masking policy. (see [below for nested schema](#nestedblock--argument))
 - `body` (String) Specifies the SQL expression that transforms the data.
+To mitigate permadiff on this field, the provider replaces blank characters with a space.
+This can lead to false positives in cases where a change in case or run of whitespace is semantically significant.
 - `database` (String) The database in which to create the masking policy.
 - `name` (String) Specifies the identifier for the masking policy; must be unique for the database and schema in which the masking policy is created.
 Due to technical limitations (read more [here](https://github.com/Snowflake-Labs/terraform-provider-snowflake/blob/main/docs/technical-documentation/identifiers_rework_design_decisions.md#known-limitations-and-identifier-recommendations)), avoid using the following characters: `|`, `.`, `(`, `)`, `"`
 - `return_data_type` (String) The return data type must match the input data type of the first column that is specified as an input column.
 For more information about data types, check [Snowflake docs](https://docs.snowflake.com/en/sql-reference/intro-summary-data-types).